petitpoua/petitpoua/README.md

-## Hi
-i'm building websites, currently working on:
+I'm building websites, currently working on:

 - zenkan.app : Flexible kanban app with satisfying sounds for personal use.